 ALUMNI RELATIONS OFFICE PRIVACY STATEMENT

-At Central European University (address: 224 West 57th street, New York, NY 10019, USA and 1051 Budapest, Nádor u.
-9.) and Közép-európai Egyetem (address: 1051 Budapest, Nádor u.
-9.) (jointly as “CEU” or the “University”) we place great emphasis on the protection of your personal information and the compliance with the EU General Data Protection Regulation* (GDPR).
+At Central European University (address: Quellenstraße 51, Vienna 1100, Austria) and Közép-európai Egyetem (address: Nádor u.
+9., Budapest 1051, Hungary) (jointly as “CEU” or the “University”) we place great emphasis on the protection of your personal information and the compliance with the EU General Data Protection Regulation* (GDPR).
 This Privacy Statement relates to the collection, use, transfer and retention of your personal data throughout your engagement with the Alumni Relations Office (ARO).
 Please see below for more information on the alumni activities covered by this Statement.

 *Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.

 CEU’s Alumni Relations Office helps maintain the mutually beneficial lifelong relationship between alumni and CEU.
 To achieve this, we administer a range of services and benefits, organize events and engage alumni in the life of CEU through volunteering as well as fundraising to support CEU’s students, academic units, campus development and the most urgent needs of the University.